brunopk/sc-rpi/doc/commands.md

 ## `section_remove`

-- What it does: removes specific sections by id (or all sections).
+- What it does: removes sections by id.
 - Example:
     ```json
     {